Six Nations post mortem

 - One to watch: C Farrell

-It is not an animal’s intelligence or strength that predicts its long term future, but its ability to adapt.
+It is not an animal’s intelligence or strength that predicts its long-term future, but its ability to adapt.
 And England are slow learners.
 Chief among their concerns is discipline – mental and physical.
-Dating back 2 years, England have a problem with penalties and an inability to react to the referee.
+Dating back two years, England have a problem with penalties and an inability to react to the referee.

 But, England’s confrontational style can dominate any team.
-The inconspicuous HGVs of the Vunipolas, Tuilagi, Cokanasiga and Te’o will worry defenses.
+The inconspicuous HGVs of Vunipola, Tuilagi, Cokanasiga and Te’o will worry defences.
 But kilograms alone won’t do the job.
 England’s kicking game across the park is strong.
-Any daydreaming by opposition back three will be punished.
+Any daydreaming by the opposition’s back three will be punished.

 Project Daly is inconclusive.
 Whilst he has performed well, there is reason to be circumspect.
 In the box-kick era, Daly hasn’t dominated the skies.
 He has also been caught out of position a number of times in the Wales and Scotland games.
 Not by much, but enough for Biggar and Russell to finds gaps.

-England are still 5% percent off world class – which is a lot in international rugby.
-Pundits retort “it’s the top 2 inches” – referring to the difference between #1 in the world and #3 being psychological.
+England are still 5% per cent off world class – which is a lot in international rugby.
+Pundits retort “it’s the top two inches” – referring to the difference between #1 in the world and #3 being psychological.
 There is some form of psychological short circuit somewhere in this England team.

-Perhaps not surprising considering team psychologist Dan Abrahams contract was not renewed last summer.
-Reports emerged within 48 hours of their loss to Scotland that Jones is going to hire another psychologist.
+Perhaps not surprising considering team psychologist Dan Abrahams’ contract was not renewed last summer.
+Reports emerged within 48 hours of their loss to Scotland that Jones was going to hire another psychologist.
 James Haskell has repeatedly said that rugby players do not pay enough attention to psychology.
 In England’s case, it would seem he is right.